FordPatcharapol/billboard_detection_system/README.md

 # Deployment
   In terms of deployment, it will create containers that contain programs and models that you want to use in order to easily manage and maintain each service, with Kubernetes that will help manage containers to be able to deploy, manage resources. automatically This can also help keep applications running on containers running smoothly.

+# Summary
+In this example is present about the system design and does not go into detail in the software development part. microservices, resources Or others as appropriate for the service, making the overall system highly flexible.
+However, the design of various systems depends mainly on the use.
+This system I designed based on my personal opinion only.

 # Reference
 - Ahmad I., Bakht H., Mohan U., (2017).
 Cloud Computing - A Comprehensive Definiton.
 Journal of Computing and Management Studies Vol. 1.